Aquilatery/Vega/README.md

 ![IDE-Version](https://img.shields.io/badge/IDE-VS2019-blue.svg)

 # Welcome to Vega
-Vega is a Notification Management library.
-It provides convenience with the various types of notifications it offers.
+Vega is a Windows Explorer.
+It provides convenience with various innovations it offers.

 ## Contributors